 The bottom line?
 One can get a bright, beautiful, helpful calendar-clock for under $40, complete.

-Here is a sampling of the best Android apps for people with dementia.
+Here is a sampling of the best Tablet apps for people with dementia.

 TABLETS: If you don’t have a spare tablet lying around to hang as a wall-clock, there are a wealth of cost-saving tablets to match every size, style and budget.
 The following are Amazon’s best values: